Kurt Daluege: 1920s

-After World War I, Daluege became leader of Selbstschutz Oberschlesien (SSOS) – Upper Silesian Self Defense – an Upper Silesian veterans' organization engaged in combat with the Poles in that region.
-In 1921, he also became active in the Freikorps Rossbach while studying engineering at Technische Hochschule in Berlin, where he eventually earned a civil engineering degree.
+After World War I, Daluege became leader of Selbstschutz Oberschlesien (SSOS) – Upper Silesian Self Defense – an Upper Silesian veterans' organisation engaged in combat with the Poles in that region.
+In 1921, he also became active in the Freikorps Roßbach while studying engineering at Technische Hochschule in Berlin, where he eventually earned a civil engineering degree.
 Two years later he joined the Nazi Party (NSDAP) and was assigned Party number 31,981.
 He also joined the Greater German Workers' Party in the same year.
-From 1924, he helped to organize the Berlin Frontbann, largely a front organization for the Nazi Sturmabteilung (SA), since it and the Nazi Party were banned in Prussia at that time.
+From 1924, he helped to organise the Berlin Frontbann, largely a front organisation for the Nazi Sturmabteilung (SA), since it and the Nazi Party were banned in Prussia at that time.
 On 22 March 1926, he joined the SA, becoming the SA-Gauführer of Berlin, which he would continue to lead until 21 June 1928.
 On 1 November 1926, he became Joseph Goebbels' deputy Gauleiter in Gau Berlin-Brandenburg (later, Gau Groß-Berlin), a post he would retain until 1 November 1930.